 Faculty members in this area explore social inequality along multiple dimensions including class, race, ethnicity and immigration status, sexuality, and gender.
 They also examine the ways in which social institutions, social processes and social practices (included those related to crime, policing and surveillance) are infused with, and shaped by power.
 Examples of research in this area include studies of citizenship and identity, education and social inequality, the relationship between economic inequality and political attitudes in cross-national perspective, policing and terrorism studies, and income inequality and crime across nations.

-Core faculty include: Tracey Adams, Anton Allahar, Robert Andersen, Dale Ballucci, Jim Côté, Michael Gardiner, Anders Holm, Laura Huey, Wolfgang Lehmann, Julie McMullin, Scott Schaffer, and Jerry White
+Core faculty include: Tracey Adams, Anton Allahar, Robert Andersen, Dale Ballucci, David Calnitsky, Jim Côté, Michael Gardiner, Anders Holm, Laura Huey, Wolfgang Lehmann, Julie McMullin, Scott Schaffer and Sean Waite

 Publications of core faculty members include five books, numerous edited volumes, and publications in: Canadian Review of Sociology; Canadian Journal of Sociology; Journal of Education and Work; Policing & Society; Social Forces; Social Science Research; Social Science & Medicine; Social Science History; Theory, Culture & Society; Sociological Quarterly; The British Journal of Sociology; The British Journal of Sociology of Education